nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 contexts are not accessible from the parent context.
 The source code with these changes can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-contexts-dataService-cannot-access-webService).

-There will be no exception in the case when we try to autowire `DataService` into `WebService` as _beans_ defined in parent context
-, visible to _beans_ defined in child contexts.
+There will be no exception thrown in the case when we try to auto-wire `DataService` into `WebService` as _beans_ defined in parent context, visible to _beans_ defined in child contexts.
 The source code of the application with multiple contexts where `WebService` depends on `DataService` can be found [here](https://github.com/nikolamicic21/spring-boot-multiple-hierarchical-contexts/tree/multiple-contexts-webService-can-access-dataService).

 ### Parent-child-sibling context hierarchy

-Another interesting hierachy which can implement would be a case when we have a single parent context with multiple children contexts where each child context forms a sibling relationship with other child contexts.
+Another interesting hierarchy which can be applied is when we have a single parent context with multiple children contexts, where each child context forms a sibling relationship with other child contexts.

 The rule for sibling contexts is that **_beans_ in one sibling context cannot access _beans_ defined in other sibling contexts**.

-Let us see how the main class for this case looks like.
+Let us see how our main class looks like for this case.

 ```java
 @SpringBootConfiguration